 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Tamron 14-150mm f3.5-5.8 III is the longer of the two lenses at 80mm.
 The Panasonic 14-140mm F3.5-5.6 II OIS with a length of 75mm, is 5mm shorter.
 On the other hand, the Panasonic 14-140mm F3.5-5.6 II OIS has a larger diameter of 67mm compared to the Tamron 14-150mm f3.5-5.8 III's 64mm diameter.

 Below you can find the dimension and weight table of the SuperZoom Lenses in Micro Four Thirds Mount for size comparison purposes.

-SuperZoom Lenses in Micro Four Thirds Mount for Size Comparison
+Superzoom Lenses in Micro Four Thirds Mount for Size Comparison

 Lens Mounts